 Singer/Songwriter Tom Waits has been a prominent advocate of the accordion in his performances and recordings since the early 1970’s.

-Out of the Phoenix Valley rose Arizona’s own homegrown band, KONGOS comprised of 4 brothers raised and educated in Scottsdale, who composed and recorded the most successful, piano accordion-based hit song, “Come With Me Now”.
+Out of the Phoenix Valley rose Arizona’s own homegrown band, KONGOS comprised of 4 brothers born off shore, but raised and educated in Scottsdale, who composed and recorded the most successful, piano accordion-based hit song, “Come With Me Now.”
 It shattered all records, blew the roof off of perceptions about the instrument, and earned Johnny Kongos and his brothers much success and a world wide following.

 Also, 2012 was the year that Bill Haley’s group, the Comets, along with Johnny Grande, were recognized by their induction into the Rock & Roll Hall of Fame.